panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-This, the callback supplied to `useEffect()` returns a cleanup function that stop the previous interval.
+The callback supplied to `useEffect()` returns a cleanup function that stops the previous interval.
 Open the demo and see how it works.

 ## 7. Conclusion

 `useEffect(callback, dependencies)` is the hook that manages the side-effects in React.

-`callback` argument is the function invoked after changes are commited to DOM: here is where you put the side-effect logic.

-`dependencies` is a list of dependencies of your side-effect: being props or state values.
+`callback` argument is the function invoked after changes are committed to DOM: here is where you put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.

+Because `useEffect()` hook heavily relies on closures, you might need to [get them well](/simple-explanation-of-javascript-closures/).
+Also be aware of [stale closures issue](/react-hooks-stale-closures/).

+*Still have questions about `useEffect()` hook?
+Feel free to ask questions in the comments below.*